-- 1. A PSPO that covers the City Centre (and wider) that prohibits the consumption of intoxicating substances or having an open container of alcohol.
-This PSPO is due for renewal and work has started in relation to the review, which includes a public and stakeholder consultation, which considers the prohibitions and geographical coverage of the PSPO. - A PSPO that covers three Multi-Storey Car parks.
+1. A PSPO that covers the City Centre (and wider) that prohibits the consumption of intoxicating substances or having an open container of alcohol.
+This PSPO is due for renewal and work has started in relation to the review, which includes a public and stakeholder consultation, which considers the prohibitions and geographical coverage of the PSPO.
+The consultation commenced on 20th November 2023.
+All members were invited to take part in this consultation.

+- 2. A PSPO that covers three Multi-Storey Car parks.
 This PSPO has been extended for a further three years, with no changes to the prohibitions or location, as of October 2023. - 3.
 A PSPO, which prevents access to St Peters Passage.
 This PSPO is in force until October 2024.